brianmwadime/smutchings.github.io/_posts/2016-04-29-its-all-about-the-experience.markdown

 Or it may be [Converse](http://www.converse.com), who provide an easy to follow 30-day returns process in the box with every pair of shoes you buy online, just in case they're the wrong size or you don't like the colour.

-Or it could be Casper, who made buying and bringing how a mattress a simple process instead of a nightmare.
+Or it could be Casper, who made buying and bringing home a mattress a simple process instead of a nightmare.

 Every one of these companies has thought about the experience of buying and using their products.
 And they've honed that experience into something that sets them apart from their competitors.
 Something uniquely them.